KQM-git/TCL/docs/evidence/characters/electro/beidou.md

 * [YouTube](https://youtu.be/0LfX9j2nAd8)

 **Significance:**
-C4 is not anti-synergistic with all her charged attack bonuses, as one would assume from the description.
+C4 is not anti-synergistic with all her charged ATK Bonuses, as one would assume from the description.

 #### Beidou C4 Gauge